 The savings reported by our visitors breaks through the $13 million mark, confirming the quality of the free car buying education you receive here.
 Recent visitors are reporting savings of between $2,000 and $6,000+ off of MSRP on even moderately priced vehicles.

 Use our free guide and you'll be adding your savings too!
-This site is the most complete and balanced car buying guide on the internet.
 Please read the whole site before going car shopping.
 If you are really pressed for time, we have created a summarized version to help you.
 You can read Buying a New Car in 5 Quick Steps.

 Save with Invoice Pricing and Competing Bids

 We'll review auto buying sites and teach you how to use them to get competing bids to keep the dealers in line.
+In our research, the best sites we found are TrueCar, CarClearanceDeals, Edmunds and Cars.com.
 You'll learn how to calculate what dealers pay for new cars and trucks so that you can make a fair offer.
 You'll learn all you need to know in our new car buying guide.